 This type of boundaries establish a link between within a certain region of the domain where equations are not solved.
 Once this domain portion is identified the two boundaries, between which the link is established, must be specified.
-Let us call them $\Gamma{in}$ and $\Gamma{out}$ .
-Then, one inflow boundary condition must be specified at $\Gamma{in}$ and one outflow boundary condition at $\Gamma{out}$ while in the remaining boundaries wall conditions are automatically assigned.
-Not necessarily, $\Gamma{in}$ and $\Gamma{out}$ must have the same number of elements.
+Let us call them Γ{in} and Γ{out} .
+Then, one inflow boundary condition must be specified at Γ{in} and one outflow boundary condition at Γ{out} while in the remaining boundaries wall conditions are automatically assigned.
+Not necessarily, Γ{in} and Γ{out} must have the same number of elements.

-Linked boundaries can describe a h-Q relation or a weir, i.e.:
+Linked boundaries can describe a h-Q relation, a weir, or prescribed water surface elevation, i.e.:

-- weir\linked\constant and weir\linked\dynamic: Similar to the standard weir boundary, the weir height w has to be specified.
-No kinetic energy is considered. - hqrelation\linked: The flux is calculated given a h-Q relation (see description of the h-Q relation for standard boundaries). - 2way\hqrelation\linked: The internal boundary works as dynamic wall that is controlled by water surface elevation thresholds.
-If the upper water surface elevation threshold is reached, the internal boundary is removed until the water level reaches the lower water surface elevation, where the wall is re-established. - zhydrograph\linked: Sets a fixed water surface elevation (WSE) at the upstream boundary.
-The flux is caculated with the Riemann solver and used as inflow in the downstream boundary.
-Input of kinetic energy is neglected at the downstream boundary. - zhydrograph\linked\kinE: Sets a fixed water surface elevation (WSE) at the upstream boundary.
-The flux is caculated with the Riemann solver and used as inflow in the downstream boundary.
-Input of kinetic energy is taken into account at the downstream boundary, using the flow depths of the cells adjacent to the boundary.
+- weir_linked_constant and weir_linked_dynamic: Similar to the standard weir boundary, the weir height w has to be specified. - hqrelation_linked: The discharge is determined as a function of the water surface elevation, thus a stage-discharge-relation has to be specified. - 2way_hqrelation_linked: The internal boundary works as dynamic wall that is controlled by water surface elevation thresholds.
+If the upper water surface elevation threshold is reached, the internal boundary is removed until the water level reaches the lower water surface elevation, where the wall is re-established. - zhydrograph_linked: Sets a prescribed water surface elevation (WSE) at the upstream boundary.
+The flux over the upstream boundary is caculated with the Riemann solver and used as inflow in the downstream boundary.